A Discontinuous Galerkin Method for H(curl)-Elliptic Hemivariational Inequalities: Introduction

+Here $\fb\in\Vb^*$, $\epsilon$ and $\mu$ denote the scaled permittivity and permeability, respectively, and $\psi^0$ is the generalized directional derivative in the sense of Clarke.
+This semidiscrete stationary problem is the object of the present paper.

+Since analytical solutions of hemivariational inequalities are rarely available, their numerical approximations have attracted sustained attention, cf.\ \cite{haslinger1999finite} for a summary account of the early work on the finite element solution of hemivariational inequalities.
+In this paper, the term ``hemivariational inequalities'' is used to also mean the more general variational-hemivariational inequalities.
+In the literature, the reference \cite{MR3284570} is the first paper that provides an optimal first-order error estimate for linear finite element approximations of a hemivariational inequality.
+Representative contributions include \cite{han2017numerical,kalita2014semidiscrete,barboteu2015numerical} on finite element analyses for elliptic, parabolic, and hyperbolic HVIs, \cite{wang2020numerical,ling2024numerical} for numerical treatments of history-dependent problems, and \cite{jing2024finite,wang2024optimal} for related problems in fluid models.
+Recent overviews of the area may be found in \cite{han2019numerical,HFWH25}.
+Beyond standard finite elements, virtual element methods have been developed in both conforming and nonconforming settings \cite{feng2021virtual,feng2022nonconforming}.
+More recently, discontinuous Galerkin methods were proposed for elliptic HVIs in semi-permeable media in \cite{wang2020discontinuous} and further extended to contact-mechanics HVIs in \cite{wang2023discontinuous}.

+For the specific $\Hcurlb$-elliptic hemivariational inequality with constitutive law $\Jb\in\partial \psi(\Eb)$, a conforming edge finite element method is analyzed in \cite{han2022numerical} where an optimal-order error estimate is proved.
+On the other hand, discontinuous Galerkin discretizations for Maxwell equations are by now well established; see, e.g., \cite{perugia2003hp, houston2005interior, grote2007interior}.
+This makes it natural to ask whether interior penalty DG techniques can be adapted to the present nonconvex $\Hcurlb$ setting.
+To the best of our knowledge, a DG discretization together with a priori error analysis for the $\Hcurlb$-elliptic hemivariational inequality governed by $\Jb\in\partial\psi(\Eb)$ has not been reported.

+In this paper, we develop an interior penalty discontinuous Galerkin method for the $\Hcurlb$-elliptic hemivariational inequality.
+The DG framework is attractive because of its flexibility in handling locally varying approximation spaces, interfaces, and boundary conditions.
+We prove the consistency, boundedness, and stability of the discrete formulation, establish existence and uniqueness of the discrete solution, derive a priori error estimates under suitable regularity assumptions, and present numerical experiments that confirm the predicted convergence order.

 The rest of the paper is organized as follows.
-In Section 2, we review some definitions that will be used subsequently, and the mathematical model of the $\Hcurlb$-elliptic hemivariational inequality resulting from a temporal semi-discretization of the hyperbolic Maxwell's equations.
-In Section 3, we provide a brief derivation of the model and present the numerical formulation using the DG method.
-In Section 4, we focus on an error analysis and derive a priori error estimates to solve the $\Hcurlb$-elliptic hemivariational inequality using the IPDG method.
-The final section presents numerical results of test cases to validate the theoretical convergence orders established in this paper.
+In Section \ref{sec2}, we review some definitions to be used later and recall the mathematical formulation of the $\Hcurlb$-elliptic hemivariational inequality.
+In Section \ref{sec3}, we present the DG discretization.
+In Section \ref{sec4}, we carry out an error analysis and derive a priori error estimates for the IPDG method applied to the $\Hcurlb$-elliptic hemivariational inequality.
+Finally, the last section reports numerical experiments that illustrate the theoretical convergence order established in this paper.